 Can’t find a club you like?
 Form your own!
 To start, download the new club guidelines and application form (PDF).

-Briar Cliff University will host a baccalaureate liturgy and commencement ceremony to honor the University’s 2017 candidates for undergraduate and graduate degrees.Read Full Article
+Briar Cliff University hosted its 86th commencement ceremony on Saturday, May 20, to honor the University’s 2017 candidates for undergraduate and graduate degrees.Read Full Article